carlosjennings1991/School_District_Analysis/README.md

 Let's review the various summaries before and after they are corrected for the tainted group.
 It was discovered that the reading & math scores for ninth graders at Thomas High School had to be discounted.
 This resulted in 461 students/data points needing to be removed.

 ### Results : District Summary
 Those 461 students comprise 4.04% of the total ninth grade population and 1.17% of the overall student body.
-Consequently there isn't a drastic alteration in the performance outcomes.
+Consequently there isn't a drastic alteration in the performance outcomes when we remove the tainted data.

 **Original District Summary**
 ![original district summary](https://github.com/carlosjennings1991/School_District_Analysis/blob/main/Resources/district_summary_original.png)